rstefko/xscreensaver-pi-hdmi/README.md

 -----------

 Raspberry Pi requires some special command execution to physically turn on / off HDMI ports.
 This utility cooperates with xscreensaver to physically turn off and on the HDMI output when necessary.
+In this implementation **vcgencmd** is used to turn monitor off.

 `dpkg -S $(which tvservice)`
 `libraspberrypi-bin: /usr/bin/tvservice`